akleemans/pokenotifier-whatsapp/readme.md

 # PokeNotifier-Whatsapp

 Notifier for Pokemon Go, get updates about appearing pokemon in your city via Whatsapp, based on [PokemonGo-Map](https://github.com/AHAAAAAAA/PokemonGo-Map).
+More about it in this [blog post](https://www.kleemans.ch/whatsapp-notifier-for-pokemon-go).

 ![Whatsapp](whatsapp.png)